Working as a trainee on a program called Sudokkho

 Sudokkho’s “Train the Trainer” model selects and trains the factory's very own trainers and assessors, so they can run the factory’s in-house training center and pass on their knowledge.
 This way, the factory gets to develop its own better-skilled, more motivated workforce.

-Mr Shipu, Manager for Compliance and Admin, commented that this aspect of the program helped his factory better tackle workforce management:
+Mr Shipu, Manager for compliance and admin, has commented that this aspect of the program has helped his factory better tackle workforce management:

-“After implementing the Sudokkho project, if any crucial process workers are absent, the Sudokkho trainer finds other operational workers and trains them on a particular process.
-Upskilling these workers helps us significantly overcome issues caused by absenteeism.”
+“After implementing the Sudokkho project, if any critical process workers are absent, the Sudokkho trainer finds other operation workers and trains them on particular processes.
+Upskilling these workers helps us significantly to overcome issues caused by absenteeism.”